josegomezsanchez/kuka-youbot-TACO/README.md

 that is at the tip of the endefector with a dummy target wich position is changed to match the object selectec in the program
 Original Authors:
-Jose Gomez Sanchez
+Jose Gomez Sanchez,
-Agnieszka Lijowska
+Agnieszka Lijowska,
-Srikar Reddy Kakunuri
+Srikar Reddy Kakunuri,
-Disha Ajay Bhagwat
+Disha Ajay Bhagwat.